 - Injectable, combined with hepatitis A

-- One capsule taken one hour before food on alternate days i.e. days 1, 3 and 5 – it should be taken with water and not chewed.
+- One capsule is taken on an empty stomach one hour before food on alternate days i.e. days 1, 3 and 5 – it should be taken with water and not chewed or opened.
 The vaccine is licensed for children 6 years of age and older, and adults.
-It confers protection for three years, a 4-dose schedule given on alternate days (1, 3, 5 & 7) confers five years cover.
+It confers protection for three years; a 4-dose schedule given on alternate days (1, 3, 5 & 7) confers five year’s cover.

-Booster doses for both vaccine types, oral and injectable, do not apply.
+Booster doses for both typhoid vaccination types, oral and injectable, do not apply.
 If at continued risk after 3 years (or 5 years for the 4-dose oral schedule), the vaccine dose is repeated.

 Level of protection

-- Oral vaccine - approx. 70% up to 1.5 years after vaccination, falling to 50% after 3 years; food and water precautions are important.
+- The oral vaccine - approx. 70% up to 1.5 years after vaccination, falling to 50% after 3 years; food and water precautions are important.

-- Injectable vaccine offers ~75% protection; food and water precautions are important.
+The injectable vaccine has ~75% protection; food and water precautions are important.

 Possible Side Effects

-As with all vaccines, there is a small risk of allergic reaction.
+As with all vaccines and medications, there are side effects and there is a small risk of an allergic reaction from typhoid vaccination.